 - Online: You can visit almost every television show or newspaper online where you can view the weather forecast.

-- Weather Alerts on Your Phone or Other Mobile Device- Sites like Weather Bug or The Weather Channel offer alerts that go straight to your desktop, email or another mobile device.
+- On your phone or other mobile device: Sites like Weather Bug or The Weather Channel offer alerts that go straight to your desktop, email, or another mobile device.

-- Apps for Your Phone or Other Mobile Device- There are also numerous apps available for your mobile devices which provide you with up to the minute weather forecasts and severe weather alerts.
+- Apps for your phone or other mobile device: There are numerous apps available for your mobile devices which provide you with up-to-the-minute weather forecasts and severe weather alerts.
 There are numerous options to choose from, including apps from The Weather Channel and the NOAA.

 Inspect and Winterize Your Property